 May release a bit sooner

-Anyway, if that’s the case, we will more than happy to see Samsung put in 5G and in-display fingerprint sensor in the Galaxy Note 9 to go toe to toe with Apple’s new lineup of three iPhone X like models.
+Anyway, if that’s the case, we will be more than happy to see Samsung put in 5G and in-display fingerprint sensor in the Galaxy Note 9 to go toe to toe with Apple’s new lineup of three iPhone X like models, but only if it’s fit for use and not some half-baked product!

 What do you think?